 A family day out in Looe is not complete without spending a relaxing couple of hours carefully catching crabs.
 Intense concentration, laughter and squeals of excitement are part of the daily scene along the quay side in Looe!
 Careful crabbing is great entertainment for all ages and enables children to learn about the life of crabs.
-There are crabbing leaflets available in the tourist information which tells you all about crabbing.

 Best locations and times